rahmanramsi/leconfe/README.md

 - Paper Submission Workflow
 - Participant Registration & Attendance

-## Why is this open-source? 🔓

-WIP

 ## Requirements ⚙️

 Leconfe is a regular Laravel application that can be installed on any server that meets the [Laravel server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).

-## Local development 💻

-WIP

-## Documentation
-Serve the app using `php artisan serve` and visit [http://localhost:8000/docs](http://localhost:8000/docs) to view the documentation.

 ## Contributing 🤝